section-engineering-education/engineering-education/content/articles/compile-your-node.js-application-into-a-.exe-file/index.md

 - An IDE.
 I highly recommend Visual Studio Code which is free and highly customizable.
 You can download it from [here](https://code.visualstudio.com/download).
 - A stable internet connection.

-If you are all set on the above requirements, let us look at some packages in which we can use to accomplish our goal.
+If you are all set on the above requirements, let's look at some packages with which we can accomplish our goal.

 ### What are Executable (.exe) files